RT-studios/camera-pnpoint/README.md

 the 3D points are defined by the location of objects found in a dedicated collection.
 Any object can be used for this purpose, for example empty objects.
 Just make sure they are all stored in isolation in a dedicated collection.

 ### How do I add 2D points to the image?
 The 2D points are defined by the locations of tracks in the Clip.
-Track markers can be added with the add button or with Ctrl+left click on the image itself.
+Track markers can be added with the add button or with Ctrl+Left click on the image itself.

 ### How does the Add-on know how to pair the 3D and 2D points?
 The 2D points and 3D points are paired together based on the Track names and Object names in alphabetical order.
 There is no particular need to name them the same, they just need to be sorted equally.
 You can inspect the current names and their order in the Dope Sheet and the Outliner.